Wednesday, November 19, 2014

 Postscript January 18, 2022:

-For the Republican Party, reality is not an objective fact to be acknowledged.
+For the corrupt Republican Party, reality is not an objective fact to be acknowledged.
 Today’s Republicans aim to reduce the range of thought through doublespeak, denial and deceit.
 Their language is stripped of reason and raped by propaganda.
 Power is not a means for them; it is an end for them—power for its own sake.
 With today’s social media and promulgation of falsehood, reality is no longer something to be known and experienced.
 It has been fabricated and transformed.

 The destruction of America's fragile democracy will be the result of our failure to respond to those among us who choose to repudiate empirical truth and falsify reality for power and greed.

 I am afraid that today’s Democratic Party’s ill-advised priorities, political stupidity, schizophrenic identity, split coalition, endless procrastination and vulnerable candidacies will enable the Republican Party to take over the House and Senate and the presidency in 2024.
+[And that's what happened!].

 What Biden and the democratic leadership need to address, besides the antiquated filibuster and Freedom to Vote Act, is the lack of unity in the Democratic Party; Republican propagation of lies; the ongoing Republican subversion of the next elections; the Republican attempt to rigged the voting system in their favor; the Republican focus on voting in partisan supervisors for elections; Republican gerrymandering; Republican legislator purges; Republican past sabotage of the U.S. mail system; Republican attacks on Medicare and Social Security; Republican obstruction of serious gun control legislation; Republican (or theocratic) takeover of the U.S. Supreme Court; rising American religious fundamentalism; the pandemic's effects on healthcare; the unvaccinated and their effects on hospitals and the economy; the global demand for thermal energy; the climate crisis; the education and teacher crisis; cyber security; immigration reform; corporate corruption; pharmaceutical greed; wage stagnation, inflation and reflation; Russia, China, North Korea, Iran...